dmahajan980/gsoc20WorkLog/index.md

 ### Weekly Check-in

-- In the weekly check-in, we discussed about the upcoming design crit on 11th August, 2020 where I'll be presenting my work to the community members.
+- In the weekly check-in, we discussed the upcoming design crit on 11th August 2020, where I’ll be presenting my work to the community members.
 - The crit would also involve taking feedback from the community members for feature additions, improvements in the current implementation, and creating tickets based on those points.
-- My mentor advised that I should record a video demonstrating the functionality of the extension instead of a live demo to avoid any technical issues in between.
+- My mentor advised that I record a video demonstrating the extension's functionality instead of a live demo to avoid any technical issues in between.
 - He also guided me on the presentation style and the preparations that I should make beforehand.

 ### Tasks Completed